ckerce/cleanGPT/README.md

 # cleanGPT

 A clean, modular implementation of transformer-based language models for research and experimentation.
+This superceeds https://github.com/ckerce/Transformer-Sandbox, but still reflects some of the spirit of https://github.com/karpathy/nanoGPT and similar repositories.

 ## Project Overview